poolup-devs/poolup_backend/README.md

     `npm run setup`
     , which would create the file .env in the root directory.
 There, enter the bucket name, access key, and the secret access key assigned from the engineering manager and save.

-    !!!Make sure NOT to remove .env in .gitignore, as the committing the access keys online would compromise security and AWS may force shutdown the EC2 instance automatically!!!
+    !!!Make sure NOT to remove .env in .gitignore; publishing access keys publically causes bigger problems!!!

 5. Install mongoDB by following installation guides from:
    Mac: https://treehouse.github.io/installation-guides/mac/mongo-mac.html